alissatroiano/Dash/TESTING.md

 # Testing

+## **MANUAL TESTING**

-The following tests have been conducted by the developer.
+The following **manual** tests have been conducted by the developer.
 The tests were accompanied by the steps outlined below to ensure each test passed.

 ## Navigation